mrsfree/mrsfree.github.com/en/about.md

 for healing.

-At age 14, after my parents divorced, I had developed anorexia, and that also raised questions in me, like: What do we even consider "healthy" or "unhealthy"?
+At age 14, after my parents divorced, I had developed anorexia, and that also raised questions in me, like: What do we even consider <q>healthy</q> or
+<q>unhealthy</q>?
 How do body and soul interact?
-How sick is the individual - in relation to a sick society?
+How sick is the individual -
+in relation to a sick society?

 I read a lot of books on psychosomatics and tried to study philosophy,